 – Personal expenses

-- Bring a $250.00 money order or cashier’s check made out to FIU to DM 233.
+- Bring to DM 233 your current unofficial transcript printed out, your Honors academic advisor clearance, and a $350.00 money order or cashier’s check (ONLY)made out to FIU.
 These are the Honors College administrative fees.
-This payment will secure you a spot in the program.
-It is non-refundable, so be aware that you are seriously committing to the program!
-Registration will remain opened from Monday through Friday (8:30am-4:30pm) until the programs are full.
+This payment will secure you a spot in your program of choice.
+It is non-refundable, and constitutes a serious commitment to the program

 - You will get a receipt, instructions on how to apply online, and the Class Registration Form.
-You will also have to sign a form
+You will also have to sign a contract

 - Apply online